kazuibasou/hyper-dk-series/README.md

 | (1, 1) | 0.008 | 0.005 | 0.03 | 0.02 |
 | (2, 1) | 24.0 | 8.2 | 45.0 | 20.4 |
 | (2.5, 1) | 111 | 46.3 | 631 | 186 |

-Table: Generation time in seconds for the Python code.

 # C++